C 63 Sunday 33

 We pray for the people who disgust us.
 Those who wilfully litter our parks and beaches, scrawl graffiti on our buildings, get drunk and smash shop windows or beat up a lone pedestrian..
 Those who stir up racist hatred, or lust for cruel retribution rather than just punishment or rehabilitation, and the many who sit watching others suffer without lifting a hand to help them.

 We pray for those people of within this congregation or other churches and denominations, who annoy or frustrate us.
-Those whose ultra conservative or radically liberal views seem to us to be an attack on the body of Christ.
-Those fellow parishioners whose attitudes or habits feel to us like an insult to our Lord, and any ministers or priests whose word and deeds may make us want to leave the church in bad grace.
+Those whose ultra conservative or radically liberal views seem to us to be an attack on the body of Christ..

 To you who first loved us, long before we ever thought of loving you, be all worship and honour, glory and praise, within this congregation and across all continents, seas and islands, to the far corners of the earth, now and for ever .